Frequently Asked Questions

-A: If the concepts are unfamiliar a reasonable placd to start might be Wikipedia.
+A: If the concepts are unfamiliar a reasonable place to start might be Wikipedia.
 Here's how Wikipedia defines web services and APIs.

 Q: Do I need to use these APIs if all I want to do is link to your site?

 A: Definitely not.
 Just link.
 No strings attached.
-APIs are only needed if you want to customize the site for your users (e.g. ask fewer questions or change the user interface design).
+APIs are only needed if you want to create a customized application for your users (e.g. ask fewer questions or change the user interface design).

-Q: Do I need to sign a license in order to use hes.lbl.gov or hespro.lbl.gov or homeenergyscore.lbl.gov?
+Q: Do I need to sign a license in order to use hescore.labworks.org?

 A: No - only if you want to create a new user interface for those tools.

-A: FIX?
-The Home Energy Saver APIs were developed by scientists at the Lawrence Berkeley National Laboratory, an internationally recognized center for research and development on energy efficiency.
+A: The Home Energy Saver API was developed by scientists at the Lawrence Berkeley National Laboratory, an internationally recognized center for research and development on energy efficiency.
+Authorization and access, label generation, and reporting have been updated and expanded by Pacific Northwest National Laboratory.
+The National Renewable Energy Laboratory assisted by conducting independent accuracy assessments.
 LBNL is a national laboratory of the U.S. Department of Energy.
-The team members are listed here.

 A: No. DOE2.1E runs on our servers and thus you don't need to license it in order to run these APIs.

 A: No. LBNL provides non-exclusive licenses for HES to maximize the creative use of the APIs.

 Q: How often will the APIs be updated?